A strong counterexample to the log canonical Beauville--Bogomolov decomposition: Counterexamples to the log canonical Beauville--Bogomolov decomposition

 \begin{remark} We observe that in \autoref{prop: plt-counterexample}, consistently with \autoref{thm:albanese_minimal_lcc}, the family induced by adjunction to the minimal log canonical center $\mathcal{B} \to \Alb_{\mathcal{Y}}$ is isotrivial. \end{remark}

-\begin{remark} We here explain why the proof of the klt case in \cite{PZ19}*{Appendix A} breaks down in the above example.
-A crucial ingredient in the proof of \cite{PZ19}*{Proposition A.11} is that, in the klt case, if a relatively ample divisor is pseudoeffective, then it is actually nef.
+\begin{remark} We here explain why the proof of the klt case in \cite[Appendix A]{PZ19} breaks down in the above example.
+A crucial ingredient in the proof of \cite[Proposition A.11]{PZ19} is that, in the klt case, if a relatively ample divisor is pseudoeffective, then it is actually nef.
 In our case, $\mathcal{B}$ is effective and relatively ample, but not nef, as we explain below.

 First, na\"ively, if $\mathcal{B}$ were nef, then we could then apply the klt case \cite{PZ19} to the pair $\big( \mathcal{Y},(1-\epsilon)\mathcal{B} \big)$, for some $0< \epsilon < 1$.
 We now verify that $\mathcal{B}$ is not nef in geometric terms.
 As $\mathcal{B}$ is the pull-back of $\tilde{\mathcal{D}}^h$ by a finite surjective map, it is sufficient to show that $\tilde{\mathcal{D}}^h$ is not nef.
 To this end, fix $P \in S \setminus V(q_1-q_2,x_d)$ and consider the rational curve $\Sigma \coloneqq \{P\} \times \mathbb P ^1 \subset \mathbb P ^d \times \mathbb P ^1$ contained in $S \times \mathbb{P}^1$.
 The divisor $\mathcal{D}^{h}$ is Cartier in a neighborhood of $\Sigma$, and a direct computation shows that $\mathcal{D}^{h} \cdot \Sigma =-1$.
 Since $\tilde{\mathcal{X}}$ is isomorphic to $\mathcal{X}$ in a neighborhood of $\Sigma$, it follows that $\tilde{\mathcal{D}}^{h}$ is not nef either. \end{remark}